ayush805555/Python-Weather-Forcast-App-Using-Tkinter/README.md

-# Python-Weather-Forcast-Application using Tkinter in Python by calling OpenWeatherMap API
+# Python-Weather-Forcast-Application using Tkinter by calling OpenWeatherMap API